asmeurer/brown-water-python/docs/tokens.md

 This behavior can be annoying to deal with in practice.
-For many applications, the correct way to handle this scenario is to consider that since the unclosed string is multiline, the remainder of the input from where the [`TokenError`](usage.html#tokenerror) is raised is inside the unclosed string.
+For many applications, the correct way to handle this scenario is to consider that since the unclosed string is multi-line, the remainder of the input from where the [`TokenError`](usage.html#tokenerror) is raised is inside the unclosed string.

 As a final note, beware that it is possible to construct string literals that